Brunswick is a charismatic riverside city nestled among the picturesque marshes of Glenn County in Georgia.

 The admission fee ranges from $7.49 to $9.63, depending on your age.

-Swim at a Wave Pool in Summer Waves Water Park
+Swim at a Wave Pool at Summer Waves Water Park

 This popular water park features a wave pool, multiple giant water slides, a lazy river, a splash pad, a water playground, several pools, volleyball courts, bucket dumps, a sandwich shop, cabanas, and plenty more.